noodledpirate/SpacesimWebsite/README.md

 ### Repository Structure

-  - 'img' - contains all images used on the site
+  - `img` - contains all images used on the site
-    - 'carousel' - images used for the carousel on the main page
+    - `carousel` - images used for the carousel on the main page
-  - 'includes' - source files used across the site
+  - `includes` - source files used across the site
-  - 'js' - Javascript files
+  - `js` - Javascript files
-  - 'css' - Stylesheets
+  - `css` - Stylesheets
-  - 'php' - PHP Scripts
+  - `php` - PHP Scripts

 ### Current State